 We met some people from Cambodia and stayed up drinking Thai whiskey and lemonade shots on the beach.
 After a while, we headed down the beach to a bar with a hippie traveler crowd who had been drinking some “happy shakes” and watched them dance in their own little world.

 We had a few beers at the bar and then they suggested a club.
-We walked in the dark, slightly tipsy, along a river, through a wooded area and over a plank of wood across the water.
+We walked in the dark, slightly tipsy, along a river, through a wooded area and over a plank of wood across the water to the back entrance of Ting Tongs.
 The club had an old tree growing in it, with a tree house style loft room, neon paintings on the walls and trance music playing.

 We headed to the restaurant to grab some breakfast/lunch.
 We then had a long walk ahead of us (about 5 steps) down to the beach for a spot of sunbathing.
 Having taken our trip in the rainy season, every ounce of sunshine was to be enjoyed!
 We swam in the waves and ordered fresh coconuts to sip while we sat in the sun.

 Lonely beach is a long stretch of white sand, at the time of year we went there were quite a lot of waves.
 The beach is fringed with palm trees and offshore there are 3 little islands.
 When the water is calm you can take a boat or paddle board out to the islands.
-I’ve been told it’s also excellent for fishing, snorkeling, and scuba diving in the area.
+I’ve been told that the area is also excellent for fishing, snorkeling, and scuba diving.

-On the way up to the shop we passed a large group of monkeys by the road and in the cables above.
+And on the way up to the shop, we passed a large group of monkeys by the road and in the cables above.

 On the way back we passed the monkeys again.
 One ran through H’s legs and jumped at me screeching and grabbing at the shopping back.
 I screamed and chucked the bag with the monkey still holding on as far as I could throw it and we ran up the road!
 So we still had no bottle opener, no razors, and no water.
 Fantastic.